District Courts FAQ's

 In most cases, yes.
 These documents are available ONLY to the person to whom the sealed/expunged record belongs.
 State-issued identification will need to be presented in person to obtain these documents.
 If you are unable to come in person, call the Clerk’s Office at (501) 371-4739.

 You can file a petition to seal with the court after the case has been fully disposed of and any waiting period that may apply to the charge have been met.
-After copies of the petition to seal have been delivered to the prosecuting attorney's office and police department in the jurisdiction of which the charge exists, a fifty dollar ($50.00) fee will be collected and the petition will be filed with the court.
-There may be a waiting period of up to ninety (90) days before the petition is answered.
-Due to the new law, there is potentially a different petition to seal for each charge, depending on how that particular charge was disposed of.
+After copies of the petition to seal have been delivered to the prosecuting attorney's office and police department in the jurisdiction of which the charge exists, a fifty dollar ($50.00) filing fee will be collected and the petition will be filed with the court.
+There is a waiting period of up to ninety (90) days before the petition is answered.
+There may be a different type of petition to seal for each charge, depending on how that particular charge was disposed of.
 Each set of charges requires a separate petition to seal and fifty dollar ($50.00) filing fee.
 Depending on the type of charge(s) and how it was resolved, there may be a waiting period before a petition to seal may be filed with the court and will not be accepted until the waiting period is over.
 You may call the court to find out if a waiting period applies to your particular charges.
 Petitions to seal are either granted or denied by the JUDGE.
 Access the petitions to seal here.

 At one time the word "expunged" was used in Arkansas to seal or hide a conviction from the public view.
 Arkansas changed the terminology from “EXPUNGED” to “SEALED”.
 They essentially mean the same.
 As of January 1, 2014, the State of Arkansas removed the word "expunged" from the petitions and orders to seal.
 These cases are now referred to as "sealed".